ToothpickFactory/Evently/api-server/README.md

 + + PORT= port the app will be running on
 + + DATABASE_URL= firebase database url
 + + JWT_KEY= secrect key for JWT
++ + MODE= either HTTP or HTTPS

 ## Add firebase config
-+ Frebase > Project Settings > Service Accounts > Generate New Private Key
++ Firebase > Project Settings > Service Accounts > Generate New Private Key
 + Rename file to eventlyFirebaseKey.json
 + Place in the root of api-server/

+## Add HTTPS certs
++ Use the following article to setup HTTPS - https://medium.com/@yash.kulshrestha/using-lets-encrypt-with-express-e069c7abe625
++ Create a sslcert directory in the root of the application.
++ It's advised that you symlink the fullchain.pem and privkey.pem files to this folder.
+Makes renewal easier.
++ Renew HTTPS certs every 3 months - letsencrypt renew